-The boundary line adjustment is requested by both King County (as property owner) and the City of Kirkland (as the receiving jurisdiction), allowing more efficient and economical review if/when the property is developed to accommodate a future light rail station, multi-modal access, and/or other transit-oriented development (TOD) planning goals.
+The boundary line adjustment is requested by the City of Kirkland (as property owner and receiving jurisdiction), allowing more efficient and economical review if/when the property may be improved.

 After the adjustment, Kirkland will be the sole permitting/planning authority with respect to the property.
-However, per an interagency agreement with Kirkland, Bellevue will still be able to provide input regarding the future development of the site.
+However, per an interagency agreement with Kirkland, Bellevue will still be able to provide input regarding future development of the site if/when it may be required to accommodate a future light rail station, multimodal access, and/or other transit-oriented development (TOD) planning goals on the adjacent parcel (the South Kirkland Park and Ride).